 Can Swans kill dogs?

-Swans can kill small dogs, but they will be unable to do much damage to a larger one.
+Swans can kill small dogs, but they will be unable to do much damage to larger ones.
 It is instead the other way around.
 In fact, a lot of pet swan deaths happen due to dog attacks.

 Can swans be pets?